pramnora/python/library/turtle/shapes/README.md

 PROGRAM: FORTH DRAFT

-Then, of course, I realised that now the shape arguments: length/degrees/totalSides...;
+Then, of course, I realised that all of the shape arguments: length/degrees/totalSides...;
-had already been pre-declared...; I needed only just 'one' single same function
-which could, in fact, be made to draw 'any' shape;
+had already been 'pre-declared'...; and, these could, in fact, be used to draw 'any' shape;
-and, not just named shapes, alone;
+meaning, I only have to make just 'one' function call...; and, delete all the rest of them;
 so, I decided to rename the function as being called, more generically, drawShape().

 >>import turtle